Abhinavd1605/frontline-aura/README.md

-# CrewMind — Liquid Glass Interface
+# CrewMind —

-A modern web application that empowers frontline workers with a liquid glass interface, 3D warehouse visualization, and conversational assistance.
+A modern web application that empowers frontline workers with a AI support, 3D warehouse visualization, and conversational assistance.
 Updated for production deployment.

 ## Features

 - **3D Workplace Visualization**: Interactive 3D warehouse and workplace visualization
 - **AI Chat Interface**: Conversational assistance for frontline teams
-- **Modern UI**: Built with shadcn-ui components and Tailwind CSS
 - **Responsive Design**: Works seamlessly across all devices

 ## Technologies Used